 A: There are many reasons to consider taking dance lessons for your wedding.
 Here are just a few...

 It doesn't matter how simple or fancy you choose to be, or if you even consider dancing "your thing".
 Your first dance will absolutely create one of the top 4 strongest, lifelong memories of your special day.
 We call them "memory milestones".
-Our decades of experience and thousands of wedding couples taught (including couples who skipped the wedding lessons and wished they had taken them), has proven it, and WeddingWire just backed us up in a recent post.
+Our decades of experience and thousands of wedding couples taught (including couples who skipped the wedding lessons and wished they had taken them), has proven it, and WeddingWire backed us up in a recent article post.